Structure-Aware Text Recognition for Ancient Greek Critical Editions: Constructing Structure-Aware Resources

 \subsection{Annotating Printed Editions}

-We also construct a compact benchmark of real scanned editions to evaluate model behavior in a zero-shot setting and assess transfer after fine-tuning on synthetic data.
-The dataset comprises 30 author-work pairs spanning approximately 1,800 years of Greek literary production, from Hippocrates (5th c.~BCE) to Nicolas Cabasilas (14th c.~CE).
-To evaluate both in-domain transfer and out-of-distribution generalization, half of the authors overlap with the synthetic corpus pool, while the remaining half are disjoint and increase coverage of post-classical (AD) material.
-Editions are drawn from a wide range of modern editorial traditions.
-Approximately half belong to the Sources Chrétiennes series, with additional representation from Oxford/Clarendon, Les Belles Lettres, the Patrologia Graeca, the Griechische Christliche Schriftsteller, Zeitschrift für Papyrologie und Epigraphik, Revue des études byzantines, Princeton University Press, and standalone 19th-century scholarly editions (Weidmann, Baillière, Laupp).
-Publication dates range from 1844 to 2017, ensuring typographic diversity across nearly two centuries of printing conventions.
+We also construct a compact benchmark of real scanned editions to evaluate zero-shot behavior and transfer after fine-tuning on synthetic data.
+The dataset comprises 30 author–work pairs spanning approximately 1,800 years of Greek literary production, from Hippocrates (5th c.~BCE) to Nicolas Cabasilas (14th c.~CE).
+To assess both in-domain and out-of-distribution generalization, half of the authors overlap with the synthetic corpus pool, while the rest are disjoint and increase coverage of post-classical (AD) material.
+Editions are drawn from diverse editorial traditions: approximately half belong to the \emph{Sources Chrétiennes} series, with additional representation from Oxford/Clarendon, Les Belles Lettres, the \emph{Patrologia Graeca}, the \emph{Griechische Christliche Schriftsteller}, \emph{Zeitschrift für Papyrologie und Epigraphik}, \emph{Revue des études byzantines}, Princeton University Press, and 19th-century scholarly editions (Weidmann, Baillière, Laupp).
+Publication dates range from 1844 to 2017, covering nearly two centuries of typographic variation.